Efficient Explainable Face Verification based on Similarity Score Argument Backpropagation: Abstract

 \section{Abstract}

 Explainable Face Recognition is gaining growing attention as the use of the technology is gaining ground in security-critical applications.
-Understanding why two faces images are matched or not matched by a given face recognition system is important to operators, users, and developers to increase trust, accountability, develop better systems, and highlight unfair behavior.
-In this work, we propose xSSAB, an approach to back-propagate similarity score-based arguments that support or oppose the face matching decision to visualize spatial maps that indicate similar and dissimilar areas as interpreted by the underlying FR model.
+Understanding why two face images are matched or not matched by a given face recognition system is important to operators, users, and developers to increase trust, accountability, develop better systems, and highlight unfair behavior.
+In this work, we propose a similarity score argument backpropagation (xSSAB) approach that supports or opposes the face-matching decision to visualize spatial maps that indicate similar and dissimilar areas as interpreted by the underlying FR model.
 Furthermore, we present Patch-LFW, a new explainable face verification benchmark that enables along with a novel evaluation protocol, the first quantitative evaluation of the validity of similarity and dissimilarity maps in explainable face recognition approaches.
 We compare our efficient approach to state-of-the-art approaches demonstrating a superior trade-off between efficiency and performance.
 The code as well as the proposed Patch-LFW is publicly available at: \url{https://github.com/marcohuber/xSSAB}.